Logo

 • Lower minimums than many traditional routes that require large starting balances.

-• Fully digital onboarding designed to reduce branch-based friction.
+• Fully digital onboarding designed to reduce friction compared with branch-based processes.

-• Clear focus on first-time investors and young adults building habits.
+• Clear focus on first-time investors and young adults building saving and investing habits.

-• Early validation through an existing community channel and a live pilot.
+• Early validation described through an existing community channel and a live pilot.

 Cons: